 Formerly known as the Alberta Child Care Association, the Association of Early Childhood Educators of Alberta (AECEA) grew out of an organization known as ‘the Network.’
 The Network came together in the early 1990’s to advocate against the cut of an “operating allowance” for the early learning and child care sector.
 Network members began meeting with government representatives and, unfortunately, were unsuccessful in their bid to stop the impending funding cut.
-Without this operating allowance, child care spiraled into a crisis situation, where it was nearly impossible to find qualified staff who would work for the minimal wages that programs could afford.
+Without this operating allowance, child care spiraled into a crisis situation and it became nearly impossible to find qualified staff who would work for the minimal wages that programs could afford.

 Another group of child care champions, who were interested in promoting accreditation as a means by which the government could authentically invest in quality child care, also came together at this time.
 In 2004, the group obtained non-profit status as the Alberta Child Care Network Association (ACCNA).

 The Government of Alberta contracted with the ACCNA to look at the child care crisis and make recommendations to address the issues.
 One of the recommendations was to develop an accreditation system.
 The Network, having already undertaken some research in this area, submitted a funding proposal to the Province of Alberta to develop an accreditation program and supports for child care programs to achieve accreditation.
 The Network contracted services and received supports from organizations, including the Canadian Child Care Federation (CCCF).

 Out of this contract grew the Accreditation of Early Learning and Care Services (AELCS), the former accreditation program which assessed child care, family day homes, and out of school care to achieve accreditation status.
 Understanding that programs might require support in order to improve quality to enable them to achieve accreditation status, the Network applied for government funding to develop the Alberta Resource Centre for Quality Enhancement (ARCQE).